JRigh/JRigh/README.md

 Greetings,

 My name is Julian Sampedro,

-I am a statistician, living in Switzerland, programming mostly in the R language with a keen interest in learning Pythonand other data science tools.
+I am a statistician, living in Switzerland, programming mostly in the R language with a keen interest in learning Python and other data science tools.

 ![welcome](/assets/welcome.jpg)